 NODA was founded in 2001 by a critical care nurse at Sacred Heart Medical Center in Eugene, Ore., and was started at St. Peter’s in 2012.
 The nurse said, “One rainy night, I had a brief encounter with a man who was one of my seven patients.
 He asked, barely audible, “Will you stay with me?”
 I said, “Sure, as soon as I check my other patients.”
 After vital signs, passing medications, chart checks, assessments, and bathroom assistance for six other patients which took about an hour and a half, I returned and found him dead and felt awful.
 It was okay for him to die as it was his time but he should not have been alone.”

-This lonely death led the nurse to the notion of a volunteer companion program for hospital patients who would otherwise die alone.
+This lonely death led the nurse to the notion of a volunteer companion program for hospital patients who would otherwise be alone during their death journey.
 With the help of hospital administrators, she brought NODA into being.
 The program has won several awards and has inspired hospitals around the United States and beyond to create similar programs.